uas-at-ucla/SUAS-Installs-2022/README.md

 ## Python Virtual Environment
 ---
+>**NOTE:** This is not required for the SUAS-Installs repo, but will be needed to setup SUAS-flight later.
+>For now, consider this as practice.

 To manage our Python libraries, we use Pip3.
 However, we also want a program to isolate our workspaces so we don't use include packages from other workspaces.
 The solution to this is a Python virtual environment (venv).